Investigating How the Fractions Skill Score and Brier Divergence Skill Score Reflect Forecast Error: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this work we have explored how errors in the neighbourhood frequency and neighbourhood standard deviation are reflected in two neighbourhood scores; the Fractions Skill Score (FSS), which is perhaps the most commonly used neighbourhood score, and the newly proposed Brier Divergence Skill Score (BDnSS), which differs in using a reference forecast that is independent of the forecast, as is more conventional for skill scores.
-By expressing each score in terms of multiplicative errors in the neighbourhood mean or standard deviation, we explore how each score will rank forecasts with different errors, and to what extent the scores can be artificially improved by increasing one of these errors.
+In this work we have explored how errors in the mean and standard deviation of the neighbourhood fractions are reflected in two neighbourhood scores; the Fractions Skill Score (FSS), which is perhaps the most commonly used neighbourhood score, and the newly proposed Brier Divergence Skill Score (BDnSS), which differs in using a reference forecast that is independent of the forecast, as is more conventional for skill scores.
+By expressing each score in terms of multiplicative errors in the mean and standard deviation of the neighbourhood fractions, we explore how each score will rank forecasts with different errors, and to what extent the scores can be artificially improved by increasing one of these errors.

-Using this approach, we first demonstrate that, unlike the BDnSS score, the FSS may assign a higher score to forecasts that over-predict the neighbourhood frequency.
+Using this approach, we first demonstrate that, unlike the BDnSS, the FSS may assign a higher score to forecasts that over-predict the event frequency.
 This provides more rigourous motivation to only use this score with percentile thresholds, as previously recommended in \cite{skok_estimating_2018}.
-We then analyse how each score reflects errors in forecast neighbourhood standard deviation, which provides a quantification of the extent to which these scores mitigate the double penalty problem.
-We demonstrate that both the FSS and BDnSS can assign higher scores to forecasts that under-predict neighbourhood standard deviation, which is partly a simple reflection of the well-known tendency for scores based on mean-squared error to score blurry predictions higher when forecast and observations are not perfectly correlated.
-However, we find the extent to which the FSS favours blurry predictions is less pronounced than for the BDnSS, particularly for situations where the correlation between forecast and observations is lower, or where the coefficient of variation is high (corresponding to small neighbourhoods, or highly variable data).
+We then analyse how each score reflects errors in the forecasted standard deviation of the neighbourhood fractions.
+We demonstrate that both the FSS and BDnSS can assign higher scores to forecasts that under-predict standard deviation of the neighbourhood fractions, which is partly a simple reflection of the well-known tendency for scores based on mean-squared error to score more uniform predictions higher when forecast and observations are not perfectly correlated.
+However, we find the extent to which the FSS favours more uniform predictions is less pronounced than for the BDnSS, particularly for situations where the correlation between forecast and observations is lower and positive, or where the coefficient of variation is high (corresponding to small neighbourhoods, or highly variable data).
 We conclude that, for particular situations, the FSS can be less susceptible to the double penalty problem than the BDnSS.

+A limitation of this approach is that it does not account for realistic ways that neighbourhood mean, standard deviation, and correlation can vary together, and can produce combinations of summary statistics that are unlikely to occur, or that can be unphysical.
+Constraining the search space by using empirical or theoretical relationships between mean, standard deviation and correlation is therefore a worthwhile avenue for improving this analysis.